ak07/nodejs/README.md

 1. PORT
 2. DB_URL

 PORT is for assigning the port for the api to run.
-By default if no value is provided the app runs on port 3000 DB_URL is the mongodb connection string
+By default if no value is provided the app runs on port 3000.
+DB_URL is the mongodb connection string.

 cd into the root directory
 run "npm install"